The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 cover.
 Low brush forced me to jump into the woods, yet my action helped me dodge a whizzing object.

-As I copying this scene from my original script, I was tempted to change it in light of cellphones.
+As I copying this scene from my original script, I was tempted to change it considering cellphones.
 My character would NOT

 be carrying one in 1986, so I kept that scene.